baaten-ict-security/Nessus-Bulk-Export/README.md

 Also make sure to fill in the correct Nessus hostname or IP in the **$apibaseURI**.

+# Limitations and known issues
+* This script does not work with scan history due to a limitation of the Nessus API.
+While this feature is documented by Tenable in the /api/ path of you Nessus Professional instance, it does not work.
+By default the most recent (current) scan is downloaded.
+* On the 9th of September 2023 I discovered a bug in Nessus Professional: if you use a forward slash in the name of your scan, the export of a .Nessus (XML) file failes for both the API and the GUI.
+The GUI shows a '500 - Internal Server Error'.
+The issue was reported to Tenable.

 # Authors
 * Dennis Baaten (Baaten ICT Security)
 * Ferry Niemeijer